How to Watch ‘Walking with Dinosaurs’

 Episode 4: "The Pack"

-Seventy-one million years ago lived a teenage Albertosaurus, a faster, nimbler relative of T. rex.
+Seventy-one million years ago lived a teenage Albertosaurus, a faster, nimbler relative of T. Rex.
 She must earn her place in a deadly, ferocious pack or risk starvation.
 Today, paleontologists in Western Canada are unearthing her remains, allowing us to imagine her story.
 Based on real-world evidence, stunning VFX recreate her encounters, from hunting pterosaurs, to fighting the dominant matriarch and battling for survival in the brutal late Cretaceous world.

 Episode 5: "Enemies Assemble"